-- 1. Determining market share, as defined by the total number of schools implementing the CSR model; - 2.
-Exploring the replicability of the CSR model, as determined by geographic spread; and - 3.
-Investigating the comprehensiveness of the CSR model's design.
+- 2. Determining market share, as defined by the total number of schools implementing the ESP; and - 3.
+Investigating the comprehensiveness of the ESP's design.

-Each step of the information gathering process consulted previous reviews, databases, and the Web sites of the CSR model providers.
+During each step of the information gathering process, researchers consulted previous reports, databases, Web sites of the ESPs, and four recognized researchers in school management organizations.